 By Brian Fairbanks

 While COVID-19 may have brought remote learning to the masses, online courses predate the pandemic and offer a completely different experience.
-While once thought of as a novelty, online classes are more robust than ever and offers exciting new opportunities to learn from anywhere in the world.
+While once thought of as a novelty, online education is even more robust than before and offers exciting new opportunities to learn from anywhere in the world.

 For some, online education is exciting and bold.
 For others, e-learning can be a little scary.
 So let's take a look at the differences between online learning and traditional learning.